 Certificate in Pastoral Care

 This year-long program is designed for professionals and volunteers in direct service of those suffering, as well as those who feel called to pastoral care ministry.
-This program will be offered again in Fall 2022.
+Classes will meet online beginning October 18, 2023.
 Details are below under General Information.

 Pastoral Care is a means of providing comfort to those suffering as a result of life's challenges, including long-term or life-limiting illness, death of a loved one, separation and divorce, or aging.
 The Pastoral Care professional certificate program provides practical suggestions and models both for the direct service of those suffering as they face their personal challenges, and for the development of parish programs.
 Participants will study the theological and spiritual foundations for the call to pastoral care ministry, and learn how to help others use their talents as part of a caring Christian community.